Toronto Day Trip to Niagara Falls, Ontario

 www.niagaraparks.com

 Overlooking Goat Island on the American side, Table Rock is likely the most prominent of the local welcome centers in Niagara Falls.
-A popular local destination whose history dates to 1827, it features an observation area, retail and dining and a major attraction.
+A popular local destination whose history dates back to 1827, it features an observation area, retail and dining, and a significant attraction.
 In detail, that attraction is Journey Behind the Falls, featuring spectacular waterfall views from a lower deck that’s near the brink of Horseshoe Falls.
 But there’s more to see while you’re at the Table Rock Welcome Centre.
-For example, there are retail shops, a restaurant, Niagara’s Fury 4-D movie and the Falls Incline Railway funicular that connects you to the Fallsview Tourist Area.
+For example, retail shops, a restaurant, Niagara’s Fury 4-D movie, and the Falls Incline Railway funicular connect you to the Fallsview Tourist Area.
 Incidentally, Table Rock Centre is a short walk from the FlixBus stop.

 Whirlpool Aero Car